eonu/transformers-from-scratch/README.md

   </sup>
 </p>

-The repository contains a modular Python implementation of the transformer architecture for natural language understanding tasks, according to:
+The repository contains a modular Python implementation of transformer architectures for natural language understanding tasks, according to:

 - The seminal paper _Attention Is All You Need_ by Vaswani et al.<sup><a href="#references">[1]</a></sup> that details the novel attention-based transformer architecture and its application to sequence-to-sequence tasks, demonstrating its effectiveness by achieving state-of-the-art performance in machine translation, surpassing previous LSTM and CNN based neural machine translation architectures.
 - The chapter on _Transformers and Large Language Models_ from _Speech and Language Processing_ by Jurafsky & Martin<sup><a href="#references">[2]</a></sup> which provides a more comprehensive and illustrative look into some of the high-level details discussed in _Attention Is All You Need_.